supervisely/developer-portal/app-development/advanced/how-to-make-your-own-widget.md

             StateJson().send_changes()
     ```

-6. Construct `template.html` for you widget using other widgets from SDK or any HTML elements
+6. Construct `template.html` for your widget using other widgets from SDK or any HTML elements
     ```html
     <div>
         <!-- Elements from SDK had the "sly" prefix -->